folio-org/okapi/doc/guide.md

  * month 1-12, 1=jan, 2=feb, 3=mar, .., 12=dec
  * weekday 0-7, where 0=sun, 1=mon, 2=tue, .., 6=sat, 7=sun

-Time is in UTC.
+Time is in UTC by default if `zone`is omitted, but in the example above time is given in CET (Central European Time).
 Month and weekday names are case insensitive.

 Examples: